What to Do if a Window Breaks

 - You can also try covering up your window with cardboard.

-If this happens to you, you need to call Culpeper Window & Siding right away at 540-547-9100.
+If you’d like a brand new replacement window then give us a call Culpeper Window & Siding, Inc. at 540-547-9100.
 We will restore comfort and privacy to your home.

 If you want to read more of our tips, check out our three latest blog posts: 6 Spring Home Maintenance Tips, 5 Signs That Tell You That It’s Time for a Gutter Installation and New Vinyl Siding Can Help You Save Money.